SPA FOAM BATH (CARIBBEAN BREEZE, CARIBBEAN COCKTAIL, TROPICAL ISLAND FRUIT) COSMETIC INFORMATION

 16905

-Though the majority of chemicals in beauty products and cosmetics pose slight or zero danger, dozens are associated to serious medical issues, including developmental delays and cancer.
-Chemicals in cosmetics get into a person's body through internal use, the skin, and inhalation, and lead to similar problems as food chemicals, per this site.
+Although the majority of chemicals in cosmetic products present little or no threat, several dozen are associated with severe health problems, such as developmental delays and cancer.
+Chemicals in cosmetics enter a person's body through inhalation, ingestion, and the skin, and cause the same risks as food chemicals, per this site.

-Chemicals associated with cancer can be found in water, food, and several other common items.
-But, no group of consumer items is accountable to less government direction than cosmetics, including Spa Foam Bath (Caribbean Breeze, Caribbean Cocktail, Tropical Island Fruit).
-Though most of the contaminants and chemicals in cosmetics and personal care products probably pose minimal risk, your exposure to a few is associated with substantial health concerns, including cancer.
+Contaminants and chemicals associated with cancer can be found in food and several other common goods.
+Still, no area of consumer goods is susceptible to less government management than cosmetics and other personal care products, including Spa Foam Bath (Caribbean Breeze, Caribbean Cocktail, Tropical Island Fruit).
+Although most of the chemicals in cosmetics probably pose little risk, being exposed to a few has been associated with substantial health issues, such as cancer.